AuthMe/AuthMeReloaded/docs/config.md

         # How many minutes before resetting the count for failed logins by IP and username
         # Default: 480 minutes (8 hours)
         minutesBeforeCounterReset: 480
-        # If not empty this command will be executed instead of using the internal server ban system.
+        # The command to execute instead of using the internal ban system, empty if disabled.
         # Available placeholders: %player%, %ip%
         customCommand: ''
     recoveryCode: